skdenton/PorkPress-SSL/README.md

 ```
 certbot certonly \
   --manual --preferred-challenges dns \
-  --manual-auth-hook '/path/to/bin/porkbun-hook.php add' \
+  --manual-auth-hook '/path/to/bin/porkpress-hook.php add' \
-  --manual-cleanup-hook '/path/to/bin/porkbun-hook.php del' \
+  --manual-cleanup-hook '/path/to/bin/porkpress-hook.php del' \
   -d example.com
 ```

-Certbot sets `CERTBOT_DOMAIN` and `CERTBOT_VALIDATION` which the hook consumes.
+Certbot sets `CERTBOT_DOMAIN`, `CERTBOT_VALIDATION` and `CERTBOT_TOKEN` which
-If WordPress is not located automatically, set the environment variable `WP_LOAD_PATH` to the directory containing `wp-load.php`.
+the hook logs.
+If WordPress is not located automatically, either pass `--wp-root=/path/to/wordpress` or set the environment variable `WP_ROOT` or `WP_LOAD_PATH` to the directory containing `wp-load.php`.
+The hook also reads configuration from `/etc/default/porkpress-ssl` when present.

 ## Porkbun API credentials